2016 North Indian Ocean cyclone season: Cyclonic Storm Roanu

 Under the influence of a trough, a low-pressure area formed over the Bay of Bengal on 14 May.
 It slowly consolidated, prompting the IMD to classify it as a depression on 17 May.
 By the late hours of 17 May, a Tropical Cyclone Formation Alert (TCFA) was issued, following which, the JTWC upgraded the system to tropical storm intensity.
 The next day, the IMD upgraded the storm to a deep depression, prompting the issuance of cyclone warnings for the states of Andhra Pradesh and Odisha.
 On 19 May, the IMD reported that the storm had reached cyclonic storm intensity, naming it Roanu.
+(Note: The name Roanu (Dhivehi: ރޯނު; [ɾoːnu]) was contributed by the Maldives and refers to coil ropes made out of coconut husks in Dhivehi.)
 The cyclone drifted in a northeastward track, and continued to intensify until persistent wind shear and its proximity to land eventually caused the storm to start weakening, on the same day.
 However, the wind shear soon decreased, and Roanu reintensified as deep convection became established over and around the low-level circulation center (LLCC).
 Moving generally east-northeastwards, the storm made landfall just northwest of Chittagong, Bangladesh on 21 May, upon which it rapidly weakened.